Kathy331/hophack2025-health/test.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow these steps to get a local copy up and running:
+**Warning!** This Project is done in university wifi, because of firewall issues, you might need to use your phone's hotspot to run ngrok Follow these steps to get a local copy up and running:

-### Prerequisites

-Ensure you have Python 3.10+

 ### Setup